Community-embedded (adjunct) faculty

 SSW alum: M.S.W.’87

-About me: With gratitude, I dedicate my teaching efforts each year to the memories of Edna Roth (VCU professor) and Susan Gottlieb (field instructor).
-I am also a youth mental health first aid instructor.
+About me: With gratitude, I dedicate my teaching efforts each year to the memories of Dr. Edna Roth (VCU professor) and Susan Gottlieb (field instructor).
+These inspiring women laid the foundation for my social work career, which started in private agencies and public mental health; moved through private practice, consultation and clinical supervision; and eventu

 What excites you about teaching with the school?
 Teaching in the VCU School of Social Work fulfills a lifelong dream of engaging and empowering tomorrow's leaders who have a passion for making the world a better place through action.